Athos FAQs or Frequently Asked Questions

 We’d like to stay a night somewhere in the area pre-cruise.
 Where does Athos suggest?

-Athos recommends the Hotel Particulier in Beziers Centre.
-It is an elegant and recently refurbished 1800’s town house.
-It can be booked directly with the hotel owners themselves either on their own website or by telephone.
-If you’d like Athos to ring on your behalf to book, please email us and say the word!
+Athos recommends: Hotel Particulier, In Situ, La Villa Guy in Béziers Centre.
+All have had recent updates or renovations are accessible to the town centre.
+All can be booked directly with the hotel owners themselves either on their own website or by telephone.
+If you’d like Athos to ring on your behalf to book, please send us an email!

-My husband uses a CPAP machine at night.
-Is there a bedside plug, and which adaptors will we need?
+My husband/wife/travel companion uses a CPAP machine at night.
+Is there an accessible bedside plug, and which adaptors will we need?

 Yes!
-There have been many CPAP machines brought onboard the Athos.
-We have silent night-time running generators for important machines like CPAPs and air-conditioning!
+Many travellers bring CPAP machines onboard the Athos.
+We have silent nighttime running generators for important machines like CPAPs and air-conditioning!
 CPAP’s can plug directly beside the beds.
-The Athos has 220v electrics throughout, which means that machines will need the european plug-end adaptor only, but not the 220-110v adaptor, that is usually part of the machine itself.
+The Athos has 220v electrics throughout, which means that machines will need the European plug-end adaptor only, but not the 220-110v adaptor, which is usually part of the machine itself.
+In 2021 we splurged and put handy multi-plug + USB adaptors by each bedside so that your devices aren’t in a mangle AND you can still plug in a CPAP if you need to.

 Which electrical adaptors will we need for our Smartphones, cameras, etc?

 Most modern digital appliances have the 220v-110v built in.
 All you’ll need is the plug adaptor, which is a 2-prong round European standard plug.
-From there, you’ll be able to use your regular USB to device cable.
+From there, you can use your regular USB to device cable.
+As above – in 2021 we splurged and put handy multi-plug / USB adaptors by each bedside so that your device cables aren’t in a mess AND you can still plug in a CPAP if you need to.

 Are there onboard hairdryers, shampoo etc?

-Yes, each of Athos’ ensuite bathrooms has a hairdryer in it for your use.
+Yes, hairdryers are provided in each of Athos’ en suite bathrooms.
 We also carry an onboard cosmetics range by Etre Bio, including luxury organic shampoo, conditioner, shower gel and soap.

 How long is a cruise onboard Athos?